kenjennings/Atari-Breakout76/README06GameScreen.md

 The game will also need other reference data supporting the graphics display, but is not directly displayed, so it need not be in aligned memory:
 - a master bitmap of a full brick line for reloading bricks.
 - a mask table used for removing an individual brick from the display.
+- images and masks for the numbers 0 through 9 for Score, etc at the top of the display.

 **Vertical Blank Interrupt**